otrv4/otrv4/otrv4.md

 TODO: table of contents.

-## Overview ##
+## Overview

-This protocol refers to the initiator of the conversation as Alice and, refers to the receiver as Bob, in order to use the common terminology used in the cryptographic literature.
+This protocol refers to the initiator of the conversation as Alice and refers to the receiver as Bob, in order to use the common terminology used in the cryptographic literature.

 The messages exchanged between Alice and Bob are said to be